 Every ten years, states redraw their congressional and state district lines.
 Each state determines for itself, usually detailed in the state constitution, who will draw district lines for state legislators and Congress members.

-However, the past twenty years also have seen significant growth in efforts to fix the process.
-While the vast majority of states continue to use the state legislature for drawing districts, there is a growing trend for states to use alternative approaches to mapdrawing.
+However, recent years have seen a significant growth in efforts to protect the redistricting process from abuse.
+While the vast majority of jurisdictions continue to use their state legislatures for drawing districts, there is a growing movement toward alternative approaches to mapdrawing.
 Citizen-driven ballot initiatives sparked redistricting reform in Arizona in 2000 and in California in 2008 and 2010.
-Since then, New York in 2014 and Ohio in 2015 also have adopted various types of reforms.
+Since then, New York in 2014 and Ohio in 2015 and 2018 also have adopted various types of reforms.

-In most states, the state legislature passes redistricting plans as regular legislation: the plan has to be approved with a majority vote in each chamber and is subject to veto by the governor.
-However, some states have different provisions.
-CT requires a plan to be passed with a 2/3 majority vote.
-Legislative plans in CT, FL, MD, and MS are not subject to gubernatorial veto.
+In most states, the state legislature passes redistricting plans as regular legislation.
+In most states, the plan must be approved with a majority vote in each chamber and is subject to veto by the governor, but some states have different requirements.
+Legislative plans in Arkansas, Connecticut, Florida, Maryland, Mississippi, Missouri, and Ohio are not subject to gubernatorial veto.
 Neither legislative nor congressional plans are subject to a gubernatorial veto in Connecticut and North Carolina.
 State legislatures currently are responsible for drawing legislative districts in 32 states and congressional districts in 34.

-Advisory commissions, which may consist of legislators or non-legislators, or a mix, recommend redistricting plans to the legislature.
+In some states, advisory commissions, which may consist of legislators or non-legislators or a mix, recommend redistricting plans to the legislature.
 An advisory commission draws the maps and the legislature has the final say in approving district maps, usually by an up or down vote.
-Maine requires a plan to be passed with a 2/3 majority of the legislatures.
+Connecticut and Maine require a plan to be passed with a 2/3 majority of the legislatures.
 Most states establish advisory commissions through their state constitutions, but Iowa’s advisory commissions is set up by statute.
 Three states use an advisory commission to draw congressional plans, and five states have an advisory commission to draw state legislative districts.

-Two states use a commission where all members are incumbent lawmakers or other elected officials to create redistricting plans.
-Four states – CO, NJ, OH, and PA – use commissions with a mix of elected officials and non-politician members, usually appointed by the legislative or party leadership, the governor, or chief justice of the state supreme court.
+Two states use a commission where all members are incumbent lawmakers or other elected officials to create state legislative plans.
+Politician commissions are usually appointed by the legislative or party leadership, the governor, or chief justice of the state supreme court.
 In Missouri, a plan must be approved by 70% of the commission in order to pass.

 Seven states currently have only one congressional district.